mamunstat09/mass-shootings-usa-analysis/README.md

-# Mass Shootings in the United States: Trends & Associated Factors
+# Mass Shootings in US: Trends & Associated Factors

 > A data-driven analysis of mass shootings in the U.S., integrating multiple socio-economic datasets to examine long-term trends and associated factors.